ethan-wit/ethan-wit.github.io/angular/angular.md

 <app-notification (notifier)='notify()'>
 ```

-## Services

-A Service allows one to persist information across Components and provide methods for each of the Components to use.
-Essentially, a Service lets you implement logic and save data, without being attached to an HTML template.

-- import service into Components using it
-- Create Service methods to be called, properties that can store Component data

 ## Directives

 There are three types of directives in the Angular framework: Components, structural directives, and attribute directives.